nf-core/website/sites/docs/src/content/docs/usage/quick_start/installation.md

     ```

     :::note
-    Run `conda deactivate` to deactivate the `env_nf` conda environment.
+    To deactivate the `env_nf` conda environment you can use the `conda deactivate` command.
     :::

 ### Update Nextflow

-To update your version of Nextflow installed in your environment, you can update to the latest version using the following command:
+You can update to the latest version of Nextflow using the self update command:

 ```bash
 nextflow self-update
 ```

-Specific versions of Nextflow can be installed using the `NXF_VER` environment version.
+Specific versions of Nextflow can be installed using the `NXF_VER` environment variable.
-Nextflow will automatically install that version at the start of the next command.
+Nextflow will automatically install the specified version at the start of the next command.

 ```bash
 export NXF_VER=23.10.1